Tours Sitemap Accessibility Skiptocontent Search

 Palm tree trunks, each cut into four long planks, used to support the roof.

-The Ancient Sea Worship
+Awessu: The Ancient Sea Worship:

-Zuwara full moon by the sea, Libya.
+Zuwara full moon by the sea

 sleep sea

-In the original ceremony of Awessu the native Berbers of Zuwarah take to the sea before sunrise, to observe the rise of moisture from the sea, and to swim in its magical, silent, mirror-like water, for cleansing one's sins and for benefiting from the inherent healing properties of the saline water.
-As the sun begins to rise, the inhabitants of Zuwara take sea water with their two palms joined together and throw it up in jubilation into the sky, several times; as if "enacting" rain to come once again, year after year.
-Then dive seven times under water, as if to avert the traditional belief that the sea "needs seven lives a year"; which it claims by drowning its victims, or maybe just a myth to explain the accidental loss of life to the sea.
-Who knows?
+In the original ceremony of Awessu, the native Berbers of Zuwarah take to the sea before sunrise and swim in its magical, mirror-like water.
+As the sun begins to rise, the inhabitants of Zuwara take sea water with their two palms joined together and throw it up in jubilation to the sky, several times; as if "enacting" rain to come down once again.
+Then they dive seven times under water, as if to avert the traditional belief that the sea "needs seven lives a year"; which it claims by drowning its victims.
 Those who cannot go into the sea, say the elderly and the very young, are sprayed with sea water instead.
+After they complete their purification rituals, they also take their domestic animals (goats and sheep) into the water, to gain the necessary blessing for prosperity and for protection.
+Wool garments and blankets are also washed by the beach for purification purposes.
+The remaining of the days will be spent feasting on traditional foods, especially utshu d udi - a kind of bazin served with olive oil.

 Further information: